Respiratory Care Associate in Science

 This is a limited-access program.
 Candidates must:

 Respiratory applications are available on the Respiratory Care website and by attending a respiratory care information session.
 Dates of upcoming information sessions can be found on the respiratory care website.
-All students are required to complete a criminal background check.
-Students must be free of offenses that could potentially disqualify them from working in a health care environment (Florida Statutes 456.0635, 435.04 and 316.193) and are subject to hospital or clinical agency approval.

 The Application Selection Process: